dfrance2010/dfrance2010.github.io/README.md

 <br>

-At the end of each section I have a video showcasing the enhancements in the dashboard, along with a quick review of the code.
+Following that, I have a video showcasing the changes in the dashboard, along with a quick review of the code.
 Closing out each section will be a short reflection on what I learned and what challenges I faced in completing the enhancement.

 ### Contents